helloravisha/ML-LogisticRegression/README.md

 ##  Sigmoid Function:

-Logistic regression algorithm also uses a linear equation with independent predictors to predict a value.
-We want to have the output of the algorithm to be class variable in our case which is Rating as  i.e 0-Average, 1-Excellent.
-To squeeze the predicted value between 0 and 1, we use the sigmoid function.
+Sigmoid function can be used for Classification type problems, where we scale the data in some given range with the threshold, where it adjusts all the data points between 0 and 1.
+We want to have the output of the Logistic Regression Algorithm to be class variable in our case which is Rating as 0-Average, 1-Excellent.The S-curve below depicts sigmoid function for the Train  data present in our restaurant data set.
 ![Alt text](/images/Sigmoid.png)